 Top Toxins Found in Your Drinking Water

-Water quality has become a prominent issue, however the leading events of this kind in Flint, Michigan have exposed how much pollution of water can be attributed to poor governance.
-But then, it has not been the first time that water quality issues have been associated with industrial dumping, pesticide run-off, leaky storage tanks and regulatory lapses.
-So let’s examine some of the most worrisome contaminants that may be lurking in your tap water.
+Water quality has become a prominent issue; the leading events of this kind in Flint, Michigan have exposed how much pollution of water can be attributed to poor governance.
+But then, it has not been the first time that water filtration problems have been associated with industrial dumping, pesticide run-off, leaky storage tanks, and regulatory lapses.
+So let’s examine some of the most worrisome contaminants that may be lurking in your tap water — and why a best whole house water filtration system can make a big difference.

 Fluoride

-Fluoride was introduced in the 1940s as a strategy for combating tooth decay however it is now recognized as a neurotoxin and an endocrine disrupter.
+Fluoride was introduced in the 1940s as a strategy for combating tooth decay; however, it is now recognized as a neurotoxin and an endocrine disrupter.
 Still, there are potential health risks associated with fluorides such as calcification of the pineal gland and interference with thyroid functioning.
-For instance, many countries across the globe have banned water fluoridation while at least some cities in America have followed suit.
+For instance, many countries across the globe have banned water fluoridation while at least some cities in America have followed suit, increasing the demand for best water filtration systems for the home.

 Chlorine